about

 Statement and Bio

-Exploring how texture, imperfection, and repair shape the stories materials can hold is central to Theresa's work.
+Exploring how texture, imperfection, and repair shape the stories materials can hold is central to my work.
 Textiles remind us of a time when craftsmanship was more important than consumerism.
 Gravitating towards cloth that has been worn, touched, or discarded, reviving and preserving materials through mending and layered construction; each stitch becomes a marker of time and attention, offering a sense of grounding that painting alone cannot.
-By moving between softness and structure—between gesture and seam—her work sits at the intersection of drawing, quilting, and sculpture.
-Visible mending, appliqué, color bleeds, and loose threads reveal her interest in what is exposed versus what is concealed, how fiber can behave like a drawing tool and paint can behave like fabric.
-The beauty of the wild natural world that surrounds us, once durable but changing daily, serves as both influence and motivation.
+Moving between softness and structure—gesture and seam—my work sits at the intersection of drawing, quilting, and sculpture.
+Through visible mending, appliqué, color bleeds, and loose threads, I explore fiber as a drawing tool and paint as a textile.
+For me, these materials embrace process, contrasting what is exposed versus what is hidden or concealed.

 theresabuffo.com